-Glorious Codes is a Github organization where I publish all the open source code that I have been creating on the latest years.
+Glorious Codes is a Github organization where I publish all the open-source code that I have been creating in the latest years.

-Bcredi is one of the most popular Fintechs in Brazil offering home equity loans with the best market rates.
+Bcredi is one of the most popular Fintechs in Brazil, It offers home equity loans with the best market rates.
 The amount of money borrowed during its short life surpasses US$ 100 Million, helping thousands of companies and people.

-Maintaining and improving internal products through technologies like React, Redux, Jest and a couple of others more.
+In a brief passage by Bcredi, I helped to maintain and improve internal products through technologies like React, Redux, Jest and a couple of others more.

-Among a lot of features developed in almost 5 years at Conta Azul, I contributed with a few projects that I am very proud of.
-In 2017, I had the opportunity to contribute to a company’s internal product as the only front-end in the team, being 100% responsible for designing all the web app's views too and, even more important, put into practice the first fully component-based UI project made in the company.
+Among a lot of features developed in almost 5 years at Conta Azul, I contributed to a few projects that I am very proud of.
+In 2017, I had the opportunity to collaborate with an internal product as the only front-end in the team.
+I was 100% responsible for designing all the web app views too and, even more important, put into practice the first fully component-based UI project made in the company.

-By the end of 2018, the company finally decided to replace the MVC approach in favor of a component-based approach on its main product.
-That was the moment which components became first-class citizens in every tech discussion.
-A dedicated team was created to handle our internal component library putting together the most experienced front-end developers and UX designers.
+By the end of 2018, the company finally started to replace the Model-View-Controller approach for a Component-Based approach, in its main product.
+That was the moment in which components became first-class citizens in every tech discussion.
+A dedicated team was created to handle our internal component library, putting together the most experienced front-end developers and UX designers.

-Focusing on high-quality - clean code and automated tests - and productivity, our components have saved hours of programming time and has contributed to increase the consistency of user experience along the application.
+Focusing on high-quality - clean code and automated tests - and productivity, our components have saved hours of programming time and has contributed to increasing the consistency of user experience along with the application.

-Beyond delivering great results to the product and to the company, I have created our own documentation tool.
-We struggled to have a unified documentation containing our legacy - AngularJS - and modern - VueJS components.
+Beyond delivering some great results to the product and to the company, I have created our own documentation tool.
+We struggled to have one documentation only, containing our legacy and current components (AngularJS/Vue).
 Pitsby solved our problem once and for all.
-It’s open source and has even helped to improve the experience of developing new components as well as increasing the component library adoption by product teams.
+It’s open-source and has even helped to improve the experience of developing new components as well as increasing the component library adoption by product teams.

 JobScore is an applicant tracking system that gives in-house recruiters what they need to get the job done.
 Hosted careers page, one-click job posting, referral campaigns, resume parsing scoring and reports.

 I was responsible for creating the first company's style guide intending to reduce the amount of CSS code written.
-In 2014 I helped to build the first reusable components (at that time AngularJS forced us to call them "directives") written with AngularJS and fully covering them with unit tests.
+In 2014, I helped to build the very first reusable components (at that time, AngularJS forced us to call them directives) written with AngularJS and fully covering them with unit tests.